-In this post, I will share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!
+In this blog post, I'll share with you 15 simple but effective strategies that you can use to build a rocking community around your blog!

-Can you build a successful blog without having a community?
+Can you build a successful blog without a following?

-There are a few major reasons why building a community around your blog is crucial.
+There are a few valid reasons why building a community around your blog is crucial.
 Let's take a look at a few -

-Often, people in your community will be among the first ones to leave a comment and to promote your latest post on social media.
+Often, the folks in your community will be among the first to engage with your content or even share your posts on social media.

-Getting your community to stay loyal to your blog long term, however, can be somewhat challenging, but certainly not impossible.
+However, getting your community to remain loyal to your blog long term can be somewhat challenging but certainly not impossible.

-OK, so if you’ve been blogging for some time and you’re struggling to build a loyal following for your blog, as in growing a community, don't panic yourself.
+OK, so if you've been blogging for a while and you're struggling to build a loyal following for your blog, as in growing a community, don't panic yourself.

 Listed below, are 15 super smart ways you can grow a blog community that rocks!
 You can do this, and it all starts with...